 Before you even begin to talk about the method to pay yourself, it’s important that you simply first make a plan to track expenses and revenue for your corporation individually.

 This starts with a distinct business bank account.
-Mixing business and personal finances do not solely cause accounting headaches—it can also wreck your possibilities at securing a small business loan once your small business is prepared for it, and it may possibly get you into scorching water with the IRS.
+Mixing business and personal finances do not solely cause accounting headaches—it can also wreck your possibilities of securing a small business loan once your small business is prepared for it, and it may possibly get you into scorching water with the IRS.

 You should also think about applying for a business credit card that you pay often from your small business bank account.
 This might help you build credit down the road as your corporation grows.